rahulkumargit1/Loan-Approval-Prediction/Readme.md

 Troubleshooting

-FileNotFoundError for Dataset:
-Ensure data/loan_approval_dataset.csv exists at E:\dhanush\data.
-Update the path in the notebook if necessary (e.g., file_path = 'E:/dhanush/data/loan_approval_dataset.csv').
+FileNotFoundError for Dataset:Ensure data/loan_approval_dataset.csv is at E:\dhanush\data.
+Update the notebook path if needed (e.g., file_path = 'E:/dhanush/data/loan_approval_dataset.csv').

-ValueError: Input y contains NaN:
-Check the notebook output for df['loan_status'].unique().
-If unexpected values appear (e.g., ' Approved', 'rejected'), the notebook’s cleaning steps should handle them.
-If not, add custom replacements in the notebook.
+ValueError: Input y contains NaN:Check df['loan_status'].unique() in the notebook.
+If unexpected values appear (e.g., ' Approved'), the notebook’s cleaning steps should handle them.
+Otherwise, add custom replacements.

-Model/Preprocessor Not Found:
-Verify models/loan_approval_model.pkl and models/preprocessor.pkl exist at E:\dhanush\models.
-Re-run the notebook to generate these files.
+Model/Preprocessor Not Found:Verify models/loan_approval_model.pkl and models/preprocessor.pkl exist.
+Re-run the notebook to generate them.

-Frontend Errors:
-Check the browser console (F12 → Console) for JavaScript errors.
+Frontend Errors:Check the browser console (F12 → Console).
 Ensure the Flask backend is running at http://localhost:5000.

-Low Model Accuracy:
-The logistic regression model typically achieves ~0.90 accuracy.
-For better performance, consider trying other models (e.g., Random Forest) in the notebook or tuning hyperparameters (e.g., C in LogisticRegression).
+Low Model Accuracy:The model achieves ~0.90 accuracy.
+For better performance, try other models (e.g., Random Forest) or tune hyperparameters in the notebook.

-Virtual Environment Issues:
-Ensure Python 3.12 is installed and accessible (python --version).
+Virtual Environment Issues:Verify Python 3.12 is installed (python --version).
+If activation fails in PowerShell:
-If activation fails in PowerShell, run:Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
+Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

-Port Conflicts:
-If port 5000 (backend) or 8000 (frontend) is in use, check:netstat -aon | findstr :5000
+Port Conflicts:If ports 5000 or 8000 are in use:
+netstat -aon | findstr :5000
 netstat -aon | findstr :8000
 taskkill /PID <pid> /F

 Or change ports in app.py (e.g., port=5001) and the frontend command (e.g., 8080).

 Contributing

-To contribute, fork the repository, make changes, and submit a pull request.
+Fork the repository, make changes, and submit a pull request.
 Report issues or suggest improvements via the GitHub issues tab.
 Acknowledgments

-Dataset: Loan Approval Dataset (update with exact source if known)
+Dataset: Loan Approval Dataset (source TBD)
 Libraries: Flask, Scikit-learn, Pandas, NumPy

 License
 This project is licensed under the MIT License.
 Contact
-For questions or support, contact the authors:
+For questions or support, contact:

-Rahul: [Insert email or GitHub link, if available]
+Rahul: rahulkumargit1